Cactoidal/GodotRustEthers-rs/README.md

 * use of oracles
-to trustlessly execute code too complex for the blockchain (or containing secret information), and the use of distributed databases to trustlessly store data.
+to trustlessly execute code too complex for the blockchain (or containing secret information), and the use of distributed databases to trustlessly store large amounts of game data.

 * And finally,